bytebone/imgurcrawler/README.md

 )
 ```

-This package imports a single function named `DownloadImage`.
-Its receives an
+This package imports the following functions:

+- **`DownloadImage`**

-Imgur ID as its first parameter and the directory to where the file will be
+Receives an Imgur ID as its first parameter and the directory to where the file
-downloaded as its second parameter.
+will be downloaded as its second parameter.

 The function will then try to download the Imgur image with the given ID.
 If
 there is no image, it returns *false*.
 Otherwise, it downloads the image with